Click a button to open or close the content for that section.

 The only way to hack a Switch that is not vulnerable to the hardware exploit is to have acquired it on a low firmware version (1.0.0 - 4.0.1) and use one of the few existing software exploits.
 However, a unit that comes with firmware this low will also likely be vulnerable to the hardware exploit.

 Atmosphere is recommended because it is currently in development, includes many safety features to avoid detection by Nintendo, and is likely to receive consistent and timely updates when Nintendo releases new firmware versions.

 ReiNX is a "fork", or copy of Atmosphere.
 ReiNX is not recommended because it is frequently outdated, and the only notable features it includes are easily available on Atmosphere with a small amount of user configuration.

 SX OS is another Custom Firmware for the Switch, however this is also not recommended as it uses a large amount of Atmosphere code, but charges money for use, and falls largely into the same category as ReiNX.
 Additionally, with recent updates, SX OS has decided to include Nintendo encryption keys in their software openly, which makes it illegal to own.

 Given these factors, there is no reason not to use Atmosphere.

-There is currently a moderately significant risk of getting banned due to hacking your Switch console.
-At this time, there are safety measures recommended in the Switch guide linked above.
+There is currently a slight risk of getting banned due to hacking your Switch console.
+At this time, there are safety measures recommended in the Switch guide linked above, notably emuNAND/emuMMC and 90dns.
+Instructions for using these measures are in the NH Switch guide linked above.